burlachenkok/plotter_plusplus/README.md

 # Plotter++

-This is an advanced plotter tool.
+This is an advanced plotter tool which receives commands over the network TCP connection.
+Goal of this program is to assist debugging and development process.
 It have been written in C++ and it use Qt Framework 5.7.* as only one external library.

-Plotter++ is a program to assist debugging and development process for people who want to have an ability to display and operate the following things:
+It allow to do the following things:

 [1] Plot several curves consist of points (x,y) in one plot

-[2] 2d images
+[2] Display received bitmap of 2d images and store history of the images

 [3] Take function ranges and function domains from [2] and view it as 3d point in 3d plot